kristianklein/leo-portfolio2/README.md

 ```
 apk update
 ```
-Now install lighttpd server and som php-packages for the html part.
+Now install lighttpd server and some php-packages for the HTML part.

 write
 ```
 apk add lighttpd php5 php5-cgi php5-curl php5-fpm
 ```
 for getting the 5 packages needed.

 Next enable "fastcgi protocol" by removing the comment (#) sign in /etc/lighttpd/lighttpd.conf

-REMEMBER, THIS IS STILL INSIDE THE CONTAINER!

 You are now ready to start the lighttpd service by writing
 ```